Which of the following pairs of compounds are constitutional isom... | Channels for Pearson+

 1

-Understand the definition of constitutional isomers: Constitutional isomers are compounds that have the same molecular formula but different connectivity of atoms within the molecules.
+Understand the concept of constitutional isomers: Constitutional isomers are compounds that have the same molecular formula but differ in the connectivity of their atoms.

-Analyze the molecular formula of each pair of compounds: For example, butane (C₄H₁₀) and 2-methylpropane (C₄H₁₀) have the same molecular formula.
+Analyze the molecular formula of each pair of compounds: Start by determining the molecular formula for each compound in the pairs given.

-Check the connectivity of atoms: Compare the structure of butane, which is a straight chain, with 2-methylpropane, which has a branched chain.
-This difference in connectivity confirms they are constitutional isomers.
+Compare the molecular formulas: Check if the compounds in each pair have the same molecular formula.
+If they do, they might be constitutional isomers.

-Repeat the analysis for the other pairs: Cyclohexane (C₆H₁₂) and benzene (C₆H₆) have different molecular formulas, so they cannot be constitutional isomers.
-Ethane (C₂H₆) and ethene (C₂H₄) also have different molecular formulas.
-Methanol (CH₄O) and ethanol (C₂H₆O) have different molecular formulas as well.
+Examine the connectivity of atoms: For pairs with the same molecular formula, analyze the structure to see if the connectivity of atoms differs between the two compounds.

 Watch next